 Fitness Center

-The fitness center is private and designated for the exclusive use of medical staff, residents, fellows, students, employees, and active volunteers of Community Medical Centers (CMC).
-CMC’s I.D. badge access is required.
+The fitness center is private and designated for the exclusive use of medical staff, residents, fellows, students, employees, and active volunteers of Community Regional Medical Centers (CRMC).
+CRMC’s I.D. badge access is required.
 No public entry will be permitted, and family members will not be allowed access.
 The fitness center is located at 2335 E. Kashian Lane on the first floor of the East Medical Plaza.
 To sign up, you will need to complete the required online Enrollment HLC (Health Stream Learning Center) using your CMC login.
 Instructions are provided below.
-Your CRMC badge will activate within 24-48 hours, allowing you access to the gym.their
+Your CRMC badge will activate within 24-48 hours, allowing you access to the gym.
+The policies of CRMC govern their fitness center and may change without notice.

 If you need assistance with the HLC online training, please contact Education and Development at (559)724-4216 or via email EducationDevelopment@communitymedical.org